 Subdivision 8.0b Record

-The University will maintain a record of accumulated sick leave for each faculty member and each eligible faculty member shall annually be informed of the amount accumulated.
+The University will maintain a record of accumulated sick leave for each faculty member and each eligible faculty member.
+Each eligible faculty member has access to view the amount earned and used.

 Subdivision 8.0c Accrual